knightsUCF/COVIDGenomeAnalysis/README.md

 Motif X Research Study: https://www.biorxiv.org/content/biorxiv/early/2020/03/23/2020.03.23.003251.full.pdf

-I shared my results on how I was calculating the Motif X sequence, and they sent me the results of their program which can be found here:
+I shared my results on how I was calculating the Motif X sequence.
+Theyconfirmed that my results on calculating the algorithm of Motif X sequencing were reasonable, and they sent me the results of their program which can be found here:

 https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/motif%20x%20results.md